 Although there are several tones you can use in your writing, we’ve narrowed them down into four categories.
 Depending on your stage in this creative process, these categories may lead you in the right direction for developing your tone or help you refine an already established tone.

-At first glance, assuming a direct tone may seem like just a safe route to take because in some cases it’s described as conservative and traditional.
+A direct tone may seem like a safe route to take because it’s described as professional, conservative and traditional.
 But the tonality can convey emotion too.
-When a direct tone can also mean that you structure your content in very powerful, clear ways, inserting a sense of trust and reliability into your messages.
+When a direct tone is used to deliver powerful, clear messages, it creates a sense of trust and reliability.
 The U.S. Army is known for forming their messages with a courageous and brave tone that leaves others feeling motivated and empowered.
 Be careful though — an overly direct tone can come off as cold or rude.

 Friendly tones evoke warm and calming emotions, making them a good choice for brands that are family oriented and dedicated to showing kindness and care to its customers.
-Additionally, these tones are often associated with producing the “aww” factor.
+These tones are often associated with producing the “aww” factor.
 Google often uses this tonality in their messaging.
 For example, in one Google commercial, a dad types emails to his daughter as she grows up, compiling memories for her to see when she is older.
 Coca-Cola and IAMS generally use this tone as well.

 If friendly tones have the “aww” factor and energetic tones have the “YAY!” factor, then trendy and bold tones definitely portray the “huh?” factor.
 Think Skittles and Super Bowl commercials.
 Bud Light’s “Dilly dilly!” campaign.
 These types of tones are more common in the marketing and advertising we see today.
 It’s all about being a little bit wild and weird and leaving people wondering if what they just saw actually happened.
 At the same time, cleverness plays a big part in defining this tone because it makes a brand memorable.

 To get started, try writing in a free flow format.
 Free flow writing is very similar to speaking, as you tend to add in a lot of extra, unnecessary words to get your point across.
 It’s better to write your thoughts down as you think of them without being preoccupied with your verb and adjective choice.
 I start most of my writing with a dictation, so my fingers aren’t limiting my flow of thoughts.
 I only type 60 words a minute but my brain, thankfully, clips along way faster.

 Once you’ve expelled all of your ideas from your head, then you can go back and edit.
 What you initially wrote might not make perfect sense, but the overarching idea is there.
 Now you just have to clean it up and make it sound like your brand.